 The Reset (Reset) input provides a hardware reset for the memory.
+In this mode, the outputs are high impedance.

 When Reset (Reset) is driven High, the memory is in the normal operating mode.
-When Reset (Reset) is driven Low, the device enters the reset mode.
-In this mode, the output Q is high impedance.
+When Reset (Reset) is driven Low, the memory will enter the reset mode, provided that no internal operation is currently in progress.
+Driving Reset (Reset) Low while an internal operation is in progress has no effect on that internal operation (a write cycle, program cycle, or erase cycle).

-If an internal operation (write, erase or program cycle) is in progress when Reset (Reset) is driven Low, the device enters the reset mode and any on-going write, program or erase cycle is aborted.
-The addressed data may be lost.